sametsahindogan/request-logger/README.md

 ## Authentication:

-Perform the HTTP basic authentication with the credentials in your `.env` file.
+HTTP basic authentication with the credentials in your `.env` file.

 ## Create Request Log: